-This editable wiki page exists to document and track the basic general use-cases for delta chat, together with corresponding settings, and contact or message specific customization rules.
+This publicly editable “wiki” post exists to document and track the basic use-cases (presets) for delta chat, together with corresponding customization settings, and contact or message specific customization rules.

 The (missing and implemented) rules and configuration options needed to configure deltachat properly for these use-cases are listed and explained in more detail further down.